 VOLUNTEERS AT THE GREATER FLINT ARTS COUNCIL

-Thanks to our great volunteers, each year we are able to produce five outstanding festivals during the summer months and 12 wonderful gallery openings during the Flint ARTWALK.
+Thanks to our great volunteers, each year we are able to produce outstanding festivals during the summer months, 12 gallery exhibitions and the monthly Flint ARTWALK.
 Yet, to keep from wearing out our volunteers, we are always in need of those who are interested in lending a hand.
 Whether you are in a group or organization, or an individual with a few hours to spare, we’d like to hear from you.
 Are you interested in becoming a volunteer group leader to help us in organizing any of the volunteer programs or would you like to volunteer for a specific task?
 Would you like to meet new people and share skills?
 Would you like to learn Event Planning?
-We have forms at the Arts Council that you can fill out to let us know your preferences or you can email Harold Hill, Operations Manager, at firstname.lastname@example.org.
+We have forms at the Arts Council that you can fill out to let us know your preferences or you can email Harold Hill, Operations Manager, at email@example.com.
 Find out about the opportunities that are available to you.
 Call 810.238.2787 for more information.

 GREATER FLINT ARTS COUNCIL HISTORY